Book an appointment using SetMore

 A bequest under charitable giving is a provision in a person's will or living trust that directs a certain amount of money, property, or assets to a charitable organization after the person's death.
 Essentially, a bequest is a way to support a charitable cause or organization that is meaningful to the person making the will or trust.

-There are different types of bequests that can be included in a will or living trust, including:
+Different types of bequests can feature in wills or living trusts:

-• Specific bequest: This is a bequest of a specific amount of money or a particular asset, such as a piece of property, to a charitable organization.
+• Specific Bequest: A donor bequeaths a specific money amount or a particular asset, like a property, to a charity.

-• Contingent bequest: This is a bequest that takes effect only if certain conditions are met, such as if the primary beneficiaries predecease the testator.
+• Contingent Bequest: This bequest activates only under certain conditions, such as if the primary beneficiaries pass away before the testator.

-Bequests can be an effective way to support a charitable organization that aligns with a person's values and beliefs.
-It's important to consult with a qualified estate planning attorney to ensure that your bequest is properly drafted and will be carried out according to your wishes.
+Bequests serve as an effective means for supporting charities that reflect a person’s values and beliefs.
+However, consulting a qualified estate planning attorney is crucial to ensure the bequest is correctly drafted and executed according to the individual’s wishes.

-A charitable gift annuity is a type of charitable giving strategy that can be included in a Texas estate plan.
+In a charitable gift annuity, a donor and a charitable organization in Texas engage in an agreement.
 It is an agreement between a donor and a charitable organization in which the donor makes a gift of cash or other assets to the charity, and in return, the charity agrees to pay the donor a fixed income for life.
 The donor transfers assets, such as cash or securities, to the charitable organization, which then uses those assets to purchase an annuity from an insurance company.
 The annuity provides a guaranteed fixed income to the donor for the rest of their life.
-The income payments can begin immediately or be deferred to a future date.
+The donor also gains an immediate tax deduction for the gift, calculated based on age and current interest rates.

-In a CLAT, the trust pays a fixed amount to the charitable organization(s) each year for a specified period of time, and at the end of the term, the remaining assets are distributed to the non-charitable beneficiaries.
-In a CLUT, the trust pays a fixed percentage of the trust assets to the charitable organization(s) each year for a specified period of time, and at the end of the term, the remaining assets are distributed to the non-charitable beneficiaries.
+A CLAT pays a fixed yearly amount to charities for a specified time, then transfers the remaining assets to non-charitable beneficiaries.
+A CLUT, however, pays a fixed yearly percentage of trust assets to charities for a specified time, before distributing the remaining assets to non-charitable beneficiaries.

-A pooled income fund is a type of charitable giving vehicle that allows multiple donors to contribute assets to a single fund, which is managed by a charitable organization.
-The income generated from the pooled assets is then distributed among the donors and a designated charity or charities, according to each donor's percentage interest in the fund.
-In Texas, a pooled income fund must be established and maintained by a qualified charitable organization, such as a charitable foundation or a public charity.
-The donors who contribute to the fund receive an income tax deduction for their contributions, which are considered charitable donations.
+A pooled income fund in Texas allows multiple donors to add assets to a single fund managed by a charitable organization.
+The fund’s income is distributed to the donors and a designated charity or charities, relative to each donor’s fund interest.
+Qualified charitable organizations, such as charitable foundations or public charities, must establish and maintain these funds.
+Contributors receive an income tax deduction for their charitable donations.

 Key Considerations of Charitable Giving in Texas